-- If your baby has started ‘cruising’ around the furniture, always do a quick check to make sure there are no overhanging tablecloths, hanging flexes, unstable coffee tables, ornaments etc
+- If your baby has started ‘cruising’ around the furniture, always do a quick check to make sure there are no overhanging tablecloths, hanging cords, unstable coffee tables, ornaments, etc.

-- Encourage your baby to hand you toys and then hand them back again (not forgetting to say thank you and please!)
+- Encourage your baby to hand you toys and then hand them back again (not forgetting to say please and thank you!)

-- Encourage your baby by copying the noises he or she makes - oohs and aaahs, mamamamama, dadadada
+- Play a game with your baby by copying the noises he or she makes - 'oohs' and 'aaahs,' 'mamamamama,' 'dadadada'

 - Have you taken your baby swimming yet?
-There’s no need to wait for immunisations to be completed
+Many babies love the water, and there’s no need to wait for immunisations to be completed before you go.

 Say no to low fat, high fibre foods for babies

-Healthy eating recommendations for adults are not necessarily suitable for babies or young children.
+Healthy eating recommendations for adults aren't necessarily suitable for babies or young children.
 They are growing fast but only have tiny tummies, so they need foods that give good nourishment in small amounts and that are not too bulky.
-For example, always use full-fat (whole) milk yogurts (not low-fat versions) for babies and children under two and full-fat (whole) milk when preparing meals for baby.
-And babies don’t need to have large amounts of wholemeal everything at this stage, since it will fill them up without giving much nutrition.
+For example, it's always best to use full-fat (whole -milk) yogurts instead of low-fat versions for babies and children under two, and full-fat (whole) milk when preparing meals for your baby.
+And though a bit of granary toast is fine, babies don’t need to have large amounts of wholemeal everything at this stage, since it will fill them up without giving them much nutrition.

-Stay with organic choices of foods for your baby
+It's smart to stick with organic for your baby

-On a body weight basis, children risk eating up to five times more chemical residues in ordinary foods than adults!
-Stay with organic - HiPP Organic baby foods give tasty, balanced nourishment for babies at every stage - and there are even more exciting recipes to try once your baby gets to 10 months.
+On a body-weight basis, children risk eating up to five times more chemical residues in ordinary foods than we adults do!
+To be safe, it's best to stick with organic.
+Our HiPP Organic baby foods offer tasty, balanced nourishment for babies at every stage - and there are even more exciting recipes to try once your baby gets to 10 months.
 Check out the HiPP Organic foods for your baby at this stage.